kylebeavin/ReactBackendApp/README.md

 # Smash API
-Create Rest Api using Node.js, Express and Mongodb
+Create Rest Api using Node.js, Express, Mongoose, and Mongodb

 In the project directory, you can run:
 ### `npm install`